Guidelines for OSHA's Alliance Program Participants: Alliance Products and Other Alliance Projects

 These guidelines establish expectations and procedures for activities that Alliances may conduct outside of routine outreach and dissemination, such as Alliance products and other projects.
-These guidelines apply to national Alliances.
-Regional and Area Office Alliances may apply these guidelines as appropriate.
+These guidelines apply to national, Regional, and Area Office Alliances.

-Alliance participants may develop products, such as fact sheets, case studies, posters, toolbox talks, safety manuals, training tools, videos, and best practice documents.
-These guidelines define the expectations and requirements that apply to such products, including their goals, and the procedures for their proposal, development, review, promotion, update or withdrawal, and evaluation.
+Alliance participants, who are non-OSHA personnel, may develop products, such as fact sheets, case studies, posters, toolbox talks, safety manuals, training tools, videos, and best practice documents.

-Alliance participants may also conduct other projects, such as training, concerted outreach events, and providing subject matter expertise for the development or updating of OSHA products.
-These guidelines specify procedures that apply to these projects, including proposals, tracking, and evaluation.
+Alliance participants may also conduct other projects, such as training and concerted outreach events.
+These guidelines specify procedures that apply to Alliance participants’ products and projects.

 Overview of Product Goals, Messaging, and Other Characteristics

 The principal goal of all Alliance products is to provide employers and workers tools and guidance to help eliminate and/or prevent workplace health and safety hazards.
 At a minimum, Alliance products will help employers comply with OSHA rules and standards.
 Ideally, however, Alliance products should help employers go "beyond compliance" by adopting best practices for the industry(ies) or hazard(s) that are their focus.

 Alliance products should add value to existing OSHA or other workplace safety and health materials, fill gaps where such materials do not exist, or address an emerging issue.
 Alliance products should be more than a simple re-packaging of existing materials, unless the purpose is to convey the information via new and potentially more effective means, such as adapting text to video or multimedia formats.

 Audiences, Language Criteria, and Key Messages